Marriage in Israel: Civil regulations

-In 2013, the minimum age for marriage in Israel was raised to 18; it had earlier been 18 for men and 17 for women, then equalised at 17 years.
+In 2013, the general minimum age for marriage in Israel was raised to 18; it had earlier been 18 for men and 17 for women, then equalised at 17 years.
+Family courts are still able to recognise marriage for individuals above the age of consent (ie. Persons aged 16 years and above) in special cases.

 The Israeli Supreme Court affirmed that marital rape is a crime in a 1980 decision, citing law based on the Talmud.
 Rape, including spousal rape, is now a felony in Israel, punishable by 16 years in prison.

 Under the Penal Law Amendment (Bigamy) Law, 5719 (1959), it is illegal to marry in Israel while currently married, regardless of religion.
 Since 1977, attempting to take a second spouse can be punished by up to five years in jail, although the law is rarely enforced.
 Polygyny is nevertheless still practised by Muslim Negev Bedouins; according to a 2013 Knesset report, 30% of Negev Bedouin men have more than one wife.
 Some Bedouin men use nominal divorces or unrecognized marriages with women who are not Israeli citizens in order to circumvent the law.
 In 2017, Justice Minister Ayelet Shaked began a crackdown against the practice.
 Out of more than 300 cases investigated in 2018, 16 men were indicted for polygamy.